| 502.01 | |

 - the applicable maximum amount per Part II, Chapter 5: Property and Liability Insurance, Section 501.02B: Deductibles; and

-- for business income insurance, the greater of
+- business income insurance:

 Earthquake insurance may be required while the PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). is being retrofitted.